RuPay: Recurring Payment

 RuPay Card is expected to roll out recurring payments without the two-factor authentication process for transactions of less than ₹2,000 during first quarter of 2020, as per National Payments Corporation of India (NPCI) chief operating officer (COO) Praveena Rai.
 The technology work is going on and the entire ecosystem is gearing up for the shift.

 Acceptance

 India

 RuPay cards are accepted at almost all ATMs across India.
 On 21 June 2013, NPCI launched RuPay PaySecure that enabled card holders make online payment.
 Till November 2020, over 1,158 banks issued 603.6 million RuPay cards.

 PayPal supports the RuPay card system.
 Amazon accepts all RuPay debit cards, and some RuPay credit cards issued by select banks.
 Apple began accepting RuPay debit and credit cards on the App Store and iTunes Store in July 2021.
-RuPay cards are yet not accepted as a valid payment method on Google Play for making purchases in apps and games.
+RuPay cards are accepted as a valid payment method on Google Play for making one-time purchases in apps and games.
+Recurring payments, aka E-Mandates via RuPay cards aren't yet supported on Google Play.